WallarooLabs/wally/orchestration/terraform/README.md

 ### Examples

-The following examples are to illustrate the features available and common use cases (unless `use_cheapest_instances=false` is used, it will automagically figure out the cheapest instance available for use based on `mem_required` [defaults to 0.5 GB] and `cpus_required` [defaults to 0.05 for t2.nano level of CPU] values):
+The following examples are to illustrate the features available and common use cases (unless `use_automagic_instances=false` is used, it will automagically figure out the appropriate instance available for use based on `mem_required` [defaults to 0.5 GB] and `cpus_required` [defaults to 0.05 for t2.nano level of CPU] values):